oneapi-src/level-zero-spec/scripts/core/PROG.rst

 There are functions to query and obtain a sub-device, but outside of these functions there are no distinctions between sub-devices and devices.

 Use ${x}DeviceGetSubDevices to confirm sub-devices are supported and to obtain a sub-device handle.
-There are additional device properties in
+There are additional device properties in ${x}_device_properties_t for sub-devices.
-${x}_device_properties_t for sub-devices to confirm a device is a sub-device and to query the sub-device id.
-This is useful when needing to pass a sub-device handle to another library.
+These can be used to confirm a device is a sub-device and to query the sub-device id.
+This may be used by libraries to determine if an input device handle reprresents a device or sub-device.

+A driver is required to make device memory allocations on the parent device visible to its sub-devices.
-When using a sub-device handle, device memory allocation will be placed in the local memory that is attached to the sub-device.
-An out-of-memory error indicates that there is not enough local sub-device memory for the allocation.
-The driver will not try and spill sub-device allocations over to another sub-device's local memory.
-However, the application can retry using the parent device and the driver will decide where to place the allocation.
+However, when using a sub-device handle, the driver will attempt to place any device memory allocations in the local memory that is attached to the sub-device.

-One thing to note is that the ordinal that is used when creating a command queue is relative to the sub-device.
-This ordinal specifies which physical compute queue on the device or sub-device to map the logical queue to.
-The application needs to query
-${x}_command_queue_group_properties_t from the sub-device to determine how to set this ordinal.
+These allocations are only visible to the sub-device, its sub-devices, and so forth.
+If the API call returns ${X}_RESULT_ERROR_OUT_OF_DEVICE_MEMORY, then the application may attempt to retry using the parent device.

+When creating command queues for a sub-device, the application must determine the ordinal from calling ${x}DeviceGetCommandQueueGroupProperties using the sub-device handle.
 See ${x}_command_queue_desc_t for more details.

 A 16-byte unique device identifier (uuid) can be obtained for a device or sub-device using ${x}DeviceGetProperties.